Summer Cooling Optimization: Texas Heat Survival Guide for Maximum AC Efficiency

 - Moisture loads stress cooling systems beyond capacity

-- Dehumidification requirements compete with cooling needs
+- Dehumidification needs compete with cooling needs

 - Condensate drainage challenges during peak humidity periods